-In February 2022, the City of Jamestown awarded us $277,500 of American Rescue Plan Act recovery funds to implement Phase I of the project, which began in March with the clearing of accumulated logs and woody debris from the river channel and removing trees that are at imminent risk of falling into the river.
-In some areas, lumber had accumulated over many years, forming log jams that partially blocked the river and caused erosion, diversions in the river’s flow and flooding downstream.
-This work was completed in May by highly skilled arborists from Tactical Tree Services, who removed well over 150 dead standing trees from the riverbanks and hundreds of cubic yards of woody debris from the riverbed.
-With these obstacles now removed, this may very well be the first time in 50+ years that the Chadakoin River flows unobstructed through its original bed!
+In late 2021, Chautauqua Watershed Conservancy developed a multi-year “Lower Chadakoin River Restoration & Activation” plan to address the many challenges facing the lower river.
+And in 2022, with American Rescue Plan Act (ARPA) recovery funds awarded to us by the City of Jamestown, we were able to implement Phase I of the plan, which included the clearing of accumulated logs and woody debris from the river channel and removing trees that were at imminent risk of falling into the river.
+In some areas, lumber had accumulated over many years, forming log jams that partially blocked the river and caused erosion as well as diversions in the river’s flow and flooding downstream.
+Well over 150 dead standing trees from the riverbanks and hundreds of cubic yards of woody debris were removed from the riverbed.
+We also worked to remove non-native invasive plant species and add native vegetation where possible.